NiklasCarlos/live-streaming-testbed/readme.md

 -   **moq-rs**: HTTP/3 with WebTransport implementation from https://github.com/kixelated/moq-rs (not the latest version) .
 -   **moq-js**: A web library for MoQ.
 It uses the browser APIs such as WebTransport and WebCodecs to display content of the moq-rs https://github.com/kixelated/moq-js.
 -   **testbed**: The testbed contains all the necessary setup to run a remote rendering service and stream it via MoQ and a livestreaming simulation.
 The end-to-end latency is measured in both cases.
 To compare the result the same use cases are also streamed via WebRTC for comparison reasons.
+There are two use cases: Remote rendering and live stream simulation
 - 	**results**: The results folder contains the measurment results, recorded videos of the conducted experiments and plottings (created via python)

 ### why a live streaming testbed?: